isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/tooltips/tooltips.md

 -	Use tooltip arrows when multiple elements are nearby.
 Arrows are beneficial to clearly identify to which element the tooltip is associated.
 When there are several nearby elements, these arrows help avoid confusion.
 -	Provide tooltips for unlabelled icons.

-Please note, the following three guidelines are especially important for data visualisation purposes.
+Please note, the following three standards are especially important for data visualisation purposes.
 -	Use tooltips consistently throughout your site.
 Consistency in the design, in the presence (for example, for all icons rather than a few), and in the content included is important.
 For example, in multiple charts with custom tooltips to display base sizes and percentages, ensure the format of your tooltip content is consistent.
 -	Placement: position tooltips so they don’t block related content.
 Often tooltips have automated placements in-built, in which the BI software used will automatically place the tooltip in the most appropriate place.
 Tooltips must be placed close to the content it is adding additional details to.
 -	Contrasting colours: ensure tooltips have moderate contrast against the background.